 Photography is all about light.
-The amount of light hitting your sensor (or film if you are using a film camera) will determine how bright or dark your image is and how the final product looks.
+The amount of light hitting your sensor (or film if you are using a film camera) will determine how bright or dark your image is.
 Understanding light is the key to producing compelling photos.

 In photography, light is controlled by the “exposure triangle”, which is made up of ISO, aperture, and shutter speed.
 These three components act together to determine exposure and understanding how they work will help take your photography to the next level.